sformic/sologourmet/README.md

 # sologourmet
-An example repository for introductory Git training
+An example repository for introductory **Git** training with Toby Hodges